Scientific directors: Prof. Dr. René Beigang; Prof. Dr. Andreas König

 In comparison to the distance learning Master's programme Medical Physics, this part-time Certificate programme is shorter but requires substantial prior knowledge of technology and natural sciences.
 A corresponding diploma or Master's degree issued by a university or institution of higher education is an admission requirement for this programme (in contrast to the distance learning programme Medical Physics that can be studied based on a Bachelor's degree).

 The German-language distance learning programme is aimed at experienced graduates of technical/natural-scientific degree programmes who are not interested in an additional academic title (for the time being) but instead primarily want to acquire substantiated and expert knowledge in the areas medical physics and technology as well as in associated fields (such as, for example anatomy and physiology).
 The programme is also suited to individuals who are looking to break into the diverse field of medical physics and medical technology.

 Objective and degree

 The Certificate programme provides the participants with knowledge of medical physics and medical technology with a special emphasis on medical radiation physics, medical laser physics and medical imaging and image processing.
-The programme incorporates and separately certifies officially recognised courses for laser protection officers and a course for persons responsible for regulatory compliance (PRRC).
+The programme incorporates and separately certifies a course for persons responsible for regulatory compliance (PRRC).